Microwaves

 What capacity microwave do I need?

-A 20L microwave is usually enough for one or two people and smaller kitchens.
-Families, batch cooks and anyone using larger plates or casserole dishes should look closer to 25-34L.
+A 20L microwave is usually enough for one or two people and a standard dinner plate.
+Families, batch cooks and buyers using casserole dishes should look around 25-32L, while also checking the exact internal and external dimensions.

 Are flatbed microwaves better than turntable models?